 This article by Estien et al. on the “hidden curriculum” of graduate school applications is an incredibly helpful resource for prospective students.

 The PAW Lab works on a wide range of projects, and I am open to developing existing projects further or identifying new projects.
-Projects that take an interdisciplinary approach to examining human-wildlife interactions with an applied focus or an emphasis on environmental justice are of special interest.
-If you are interested in working with me, please send me an email that includes the following information:
+Projects that take an interdisciplinary approach to examining human-wildlife interactions with an applied focus in Washington are of special interest.

 1. a description of your research interests, experience, skills and abilities, and career goals;